kbaranko/peaky-finders/README.md

 ## Peak Day Binary Classifier

-This logistic regression model classifies whether the next day will be a peak load day or not and was tuned to only include the most important features.
+This logistic regression model classifies whether the next day will be a peak load day.
+To account for the sample's disparity in peak (1) and non-peak (0) days, I used the SMOTE algorithm when training the model.
+The final version was tuned to only include the most important features.

-### Coefficients
+### Coefficients used to calculate confidence interval
 - Temperature: 2.884
 - Saturday: -1.327
 - Sunday: -1.292